AbhiGaddi/stack-version-migrator/docs/cli-design.md

 4. Hunt down deprecated API calls across the codebase
 5. Hope tests pass

 No tool guides them interactively, applies the code changes, and validates with their actual test suite.
 Renovate/Dependabot only bump version numbers.
 GPT-Migrate is for language migration, not version migration.
-General AI agents (Aider, Goose, Claude Code) can theoretically do it but have no version-specific migration knowledge.
+General AI agents (Aider, Goose) can theoretically do it but have no version-specific migration knowledge.

 The position nobody occupies: **guided, version-aware, test-validated migration CLI that works for any stack.**